 Ashley was born and raised in Portland, Indiana.
 She graduated from Jay County High School in 2007, where she was active in band, volleyball, and swimming.
 After high school she graduated in 2010 from Ivy Tech Community College in Muncie, Indiana with an Associate in Office Administration.
 Ashley married Parker Houck on April 2, 2011 and moved to Fort Worth, Texas.
 She and her husband relocated back to Indiana in January 2013 to be closer to family.
 They reside in Hancock County and had their first child, Harrison, in September 2016.
 In her free time, Ashley enjoys crafting, traveling, and spending time with her family.

-Mae was born in Indianapolis and raised in Morristown, Indiana.
-She graduated from Morristown High School in 2015, where she played tennis, cheered, and maintained a role in student government as Vice President.
-Outside of school, she was also a member of a dance studio for several years and is a current member of The Fountain, in Fountaintown, Indiana.
+Mae was born and raised in Morristown, Indiana.
+She graduated from Morristown Jr./Sr. High School in 2015, where she played tennis, cheered, and maintained a role in student government as Vice President.
+Outside of school, Mae attended ballet lessons for several years and is a current member of The Fountain, in Fountaintown, Indiana.
 She attended IUPUI to study Art History and American Sign Language, before transferring to Ivy Tech Community College to pursue a degree in Funeral Service.
 She graduated in May 2018, and is serving her year-long funeral director internship at Erlewein Mortuary & Crematory.
 Mae married Christopher Kim on December 30, 2017 and they reside in Fountaintown, Indiana with their two cats, Elizabeth and Jonah.

 Art was born in Lafayette, Indiana, to H. Frank Liphard and Margaret “Peggy” (Johnson) Liphard Lizenby.
 He graduated from Decatur Central High in 1957 and from Purdue University in 1962 with a Bachelors degree in Civil Engineering.
 Before retiring in 2004, he was a construction project manager/estimator for Jungclaus-Campbell in Indianapolis for 28 years.
 He had served in the U.S. Army from 1962-1964.
 Art is a member of Cumberland Christian Church.
 He is married to Virginia “Ginny” A. Liphard, and they reside in Cumberland.
 Art and Ginny have two children, Terry Liphard of Indianapolis and Ginger (husband, Gerry) Gibson of Markleville.
 Art also has a brother, Patrick “Pat” Liphard; three grandchildren; and three great-grandsons, Jacob, Carson, and Peyton.
 Other than being a die-hard Boilermakers fan, Art spends his free time helping the elderly, volunteering at his church, and ministering to the sick.